DahianaMC/Neural-Networks/README.md

 ## Results
 - When we run the parameters described in the model, we had a loss around 0.5318 and accuracy of 0.7409.
 -  We decided to try more neurons for the first hidden layer, but the accuracy and loss stayed almost the same, also we run 3 hidden layers to see if any improvement, but we kept getting almost same results.
-- We changed the activation function for the hidden layers, tried Tanh, Selu, Elu, Softsign, softplus, but Relu gave me the best results.
-I also changed the activation function for the output layer but only I got worst results.
+- We changed the activation function for the hidden layers, tried Tanh, Selu, Elu, Softsign, softplus, but Relu gave the best results.
+We also changed the activation function for the output layer but only I got worst results.
-- I tried to bucket the variables with different tresholds to see if might get a better results, but I could not get anything better than 0.7409 for accuracy and loss 0.5318.
+- Tried to bucket the variables with different tresholds to see if might get a better results, but could not get anything better than 0.7409 for accuracy and loss 0.5318.
-- I ran the model for 50 epochs, I changed to 100, got a little bit better, accuracy of 0.7424 but I could not get any better than 0.7424.
+- Ran the model for 50 epochs, changed to 100, got a little bit better, accuracy of 0.7424 but could not get any better than 0.7424.
 Notice after 80 epochs the accuracy was about the same value.
-- I ran 2 more models to see if I can get a better accuracy, I ran Random Forest Classifier and Logistic Regression.
+- Ran 2 more models to see if we can get a better accuracy, we ran Random Forest Classifier and Logistic Regression.
 For the Ramdom Forest the accuracy was 0.69 and for the Logistic Regression was 0.47.
-I got better results with the neural network model.
+Got better results with the neural network model.
-- I expected to get a similar result with the Ramdom Forest since these 2 models have similar accuracy.
+- We expected to get a similar result with the Ramdom Forest since these 2 models have similar accuracy.
 I decided to run this model since Ramdom has a higher interpretability.
-- I expected for the Logistic Regression to give me worst results, since the accuracy is much lower than the Neural Network.
+- We expected for the Logistic Regression to give me worst results, since the accuracy is much lower than the Neural Network.
-- I increased the number of neurons for the hidden layers (up to 2 times the features), changed activation functions for hidden layers and output layer, I added a third layer, I used 100 epochs, I bucket the variables different and any of these changes make the accuracy goes higher than 0.7424.
+- We increased the number of neurons for the hidden layers (up to 2 times the features), changed activation functions for hidden layers and output layer, we added a third layer,  used 100 epochs, we bucket the variables different and any of these changes make the accuracy goes higher than 0.7424.